emissary-ingress/emissary/docs/reference/cors.md

 ```
 ## [AuthService](services/auth-service.md) and Cross-Origin Resource Sharing

-As each incoming request is authenticated before routing to its destination, including pre-flight `OPTIONS` requests.
+When you use external authorization, each incoming request is authenticated before routing to its destination, including pre-flight `OPTIONS` requests.
-If your `AuthService` implementation wants to deal with CORS itself, by default it will deny these requests, so you have to teach it accept anything, because you implement CORS on a different level.
+If your `AuthService` implementation wants to deal with CORS itself, by default it will deny these requests, so you have to teach it to accept anything, because you implement CORS on a different level.

 For example, a possible configuration for Spring Boot 2.0.1:
 ```java